-- 1. Medicaid is Nevada's largest single expenditure, and accounts for 64.5% of the health and social services total.
+1. Medicaid is Nevada's largest single expenditure, and accounts for 64.5% of the health and social services total.
 Federal operating grants to support this program fluctuate each year according to a formula based on the per capita income in each state.
 States with lower incomes are entitled to have a larger proportion of Medicaid costs reimbursed, but in no case does the federal reimbursement rate fall below 50% of eligible costs.
 For 2018, the reimbursement rate to Nevada was 65%, up from 54% percent in 2006.
 A prolonged decline in Nevada per capita incomes relative to the nation drove this increase in federal Medicaid financing.
-However, this also means that any prospective robust recovery in Nevada incomes will cause state Nevada taxpayer spending for Medicaid to rise even more rapidly. - 2.
-The long-term rise in Medicaid spending has been accentuated by a rapid escalation within the past few years due to the expansion of eligibility parameters.
+However, this also means that any prospective robust recovery in Nevada incomes will cause state Nevada taxpayer spending for Medicaid to rise even more rapidly.

+2. The long-term rise in Medicaid spending has been accentuated by a rapid escalation within the past few years due to the expansion of eligibility parameters.
 Historically, states that elected to participate in Medicaid were required to cover only certain highly vulnerable populations, including the elderly, disabled and children living below the poverty level.
-The federal Affordable Care Act of 2010, however, encouraged states to expand eligibility rules to cover all individuals with incomes up to 138% of the federal poverty level, including single, childless, working-age adults with no disabilities.
-The ACA offered full reimbursement of eligible state expenditures for this expansion population through 2016.
-Federal reimbursements then fall to 95% in 2017, 94% in 2018, 93% in 2019 and 90% by 2020 and beyond.
-There remains some question as to whether these enhanced reimbursement rates will continue under a Republican senate and president, especially given the projections of increasing federal deficits.
+The federal Affordable Care Act of 2010, however, absorbing their economic burden as they collect them for the government from consumers via increased prices and from employees by lower employment and compensation.
+So, taxing people directly increases transparency, accountability and economic growth by minimizing distortions, economic inefficiency and reductions in investment and employment caused by using businesses as the tax middlemen.